lw8192/Red-Team-Rising/Cloud/ReadMe.md

     bucket_finder.rb search_term --download
 Instance Metadata

-    "Metadata" endpoint: 169.254.169.254.
-Vulns might allow remote attacks to access it.
+    "Metadata" endpoint: 169.254.169.254, should only be accessible from localhost.
+SSRF or other vulns might allow remote attacks to access it.
     http://169.254.169.254/latest/meta-data/iam/security-credentials/     #IAM creds
 AWS Lambda: can have vulns and be used to steal AWS keys via command injection.
 Denonia cryptominer malware targeted Lambda.